Top of the 9th at Ebbets Field. The National League leads the American League, 7-6.

 But Ruth foils the strategy.
 He doesn't swing at all, and the count goes to 3-and-2.

-"Whatcha gonna do," the Bambino yells at Johnson, "you mullet-haired son of a bitch?"
+"Whatcha gonna do," the Bambino yells at Johnson, "you mullet-headed son of a bitch?"

-"Time!" calls Harvey.
+"Time!" calls Harvey, who then turned to the Sultan of Swat.
 "Babe, I don't care if you are Babe Ruth.
-If Johnson uses ball four to hit you, I'm throwing you both out!"
+If Johnson uses ball 4 to hit you, I'm throwing you both out!"
 Then Harvey, rather than Ruth, points and Johnson, and says, "That's your one and only warning!"
 Then he points at the opposing managers.
 "You got that, Casey?
 You got that, John?"

 Both managers get it.